Agreement for the provision of services

 - No forbearance or delay by either Party in enforcing its rights will prejudice or restrict the rights of that Party, no waiver of any such rights or of any breach of any contractual terms will be deemed to be a waiver of any other right of or any later breach.

-- All notices relating to the Appointment shall be deemed effectively given: (a) upon personal delivery to the Party to be notified, (b) when sent by electronic mail or facsimile if sent during normal business hours of the recipient, with receipt confirmed by the recipient, (c) five (5) days after having been sent by registered or certified mail, return receipt requested, postage prepaid, or (d) two (2) days after deposit with an internationally recognized courier, specifying next day delivery, with written verification of receipt.
-Any such notice will be delivered or sent to Customer at Customer’s address specified in the Purchaser Order and to Key Content at:
+- All notices relating to the Appointment shall be deemed effectively given: (a) upon personal delivery to the Party to be notified, (b) when sent by electronic mail, (c) when sent by facsimile if sent during normal business hours of the recipient, with receipt confirmed by the recipient, (d) five (5) days after having been sent by registered or certified mail, return receipt requested, postage prepaid, or (e) two (2) days after deposit with an internationally recognized courier, specifying next day delivery, with written verification of receipt.
+Any such notice will be delivered or sent to Customer at Customer’s address specified in the Project Offer and to Key Content at:

 Key Content LP

 40 University Ave.
 904

 - The Parties consent to the exchange of information and documents between them over the Internet or by electronic mail and agree that all Project Offers (including these T&Cs), together with any Project Offer confirmations accepted by either of them in electronic form shall be the equivalent of an original written paper agreement between them.
 Parties further agree that all agreements, notices, and other communications that they may provide electronically satisfy any legal requirement that such communications be in writing.